 Do You Have Valuable Assets You Wish To Protect?

-If you are planning to end your marriage by dissolution or divorce, it’s in your best interest to hire an experienced divorce lawyer to help you navigate the process in order to secure the outcome that best benefits you and your family.
+If you are planning to end your marriage by dissolution or divorce, it’s in your best interest to hire an experienced lawyer to help you navigate the process in order to secure the outcome that best benefits you and your family.

-Call our firm at (614) 344-4311 to speak with a Columbus divorce lawyer today.
+Call our firm at (614) 344-4311 to speak with a high asset divorce lawyer.

 Divorce can be a complicated and headache-inducing process in the best of times, and we’re here to help you make decisions that will put you in the best position as you move on to the next phase of your life.
 Contact us today to discuss your case with a member of our firm and determine what your next step should be.

-How Will Assets Be Divided?
+How Will High-Value Assets Be Divided?

 On the other hand, property you or your spouse were in possession of before your relationship began, or assets acquired by one of you by gift or inheritance during the marriage generally belongs solely to the person it was initially acquired by.
 Ohio law requires that the person asserting a claim to separate property be able to “trace” that property.
 Tracing can be a complex undertaking, but it’s vitally important if you wish to protect that property from being considered and divided by a judge.

 Determining Spousal Support in a High Net Worth Divorce

 In many high net worth divorces, one spouse tends to make significantly more than the other.
 In these cases, determining the reasonableness of spousal support (including the amount and duration of the support) can be complex.
 Ohio does not, like some jurisdictions, have a formula for determining spousal support.
-Some factors include:

-- Each spouse’s ability to earn an income after the divorce is finalized.
+- Each spouse’s ability to earn an income after the divorce is finalized

-- How much income each spouse currently earns, from all sources.
+- How much income each spouse currently earns, from all sources

-- The relative assets and liabilities of the parties, including retirement benefits.
+- The relative assets and liabilities of the parties, including retirement benefits

-- The tax consequences for each party of an award of spousal support.
+- The tax consequences for each party of an award of spousal support

-- How long the marriage lasted.
+- How long the marriage lasted

-Without the proper preparation, a divorce can quickly begin to feel like an unmanageable and unduly stressful situation.
-Our Columbus divorce attorneys at Grossman Law Offices have decades of experience and have helped countless families and individuals throughout Ohio negotiate and secure the beneficial outcome they need to move on to the next phase of their lives.
+Without proper preparation, a divorce can quickly begin to feel like an unmanageable situation.
+Our high asset divorce attorneys in Columbus have decades of experience and have helped countless families and individuals throughout Ohio negotiate and secure the beneficial outcome they need to move on to the next phase of their lives.